The Instant Pot Burn Message: What to Do and How to Avoid It in the Future

 🎉 If you’re a new Instant Pot or electric pressure cooker owner, congrats!
 And get ready to enjoy nutrition-packed, quick, easy, and delicious meals in minutes.

 Before you dive in, I’ve put together a helpful getting started guide that will set you up for success in the kitchen.
-Or, enter your email below to download the full-color Get Started booklet to keep by your side as you get it out of the box!

 How to Avoid the Burn Notice in the Future